 - Inventory management

-3. Decide which pricing model suits your company best
+3. Decide which ERP pricing model suits your company best

 The perpetual licensing model (aka on-premise systems)

 This model allows a business to host the software on their own servers on-premise.
 It can be a wise choice for large businesses but more difficult to manage for smaller businesses without the infrastructure already being in place to support it.

 The initial outlay for sufficient hardware can make this model challenging for small businesses but for those with existing hardware capacity, it can actually be a cost-saver.
 Here are the main pros and cons: